-Basically NASAA has a set of rules and regulations, which is called Organic Standards, This is a handbook for operating under certification.
-It includes labelling requirements, list of prohibited products etc.
+NASAA has a set of rules and regulations called ‘Organic Standards’ that we must follow.
+This handbook outlines operating under certification and includes labelling requirements, list of prohibited products, etc.

 Food choices you make now will impact on future generations’ health.
 View our range of organic chocolates, cookies, pantry ingredients and more here.